oferww/WikiEngine/README.md

 ## Note

-Please note that the code is written using gcp specific libraries, so you may have to replace them with other cloud providers or local storage libraries.
+Please note that the code is written using GCP specific libraries, so you may have to replace them with other cloud providers or local storage libraries.